eddiesTime/sme_app/raw_documentation.md

 #### Introduction

 In this example, I am going to show you how to use the `Stateful Widget` option to manage your application state.
-Stateful Widget is one of Flutter's three widget types.
+Stateful widget is one of Flutter's three widget types.
 The implementation of this example is inspired by _Flutter Architecture Samples_ [[@BrianeganFlutterArchitecture]](https://github.com/brianegan/flutter_architecture_samples).

 This solution mutates the application data and then tells Flutter to update the UI.
 Therefore it follows the mutatable state principle.

 #### Concept

-In chapter 1 - [Prerequisites](#prerequisites), I have explained how Stateful Widgets work in detail.
+In chapter 1 - [Prerequisites](#prerequisites), I have explained how stateful widgets work in detail.
 Therefore, I am keeping the explanation short in this chapter and advice you to revisit chapter one if you need more information.

 Whenever you change data and want the UI to rebuild, you have to call the `setState()` method of the corresponding state object, which signals Flutter to rebuild the UI.

 #### Implementation

 Do you remember _the principle of lifting state up_?
-It is the fundamental principle to manage app state with Stateful Widgets in Flutter.
+It is the fundamental principle to manage app state with stateful widgets in Flutter.
 The common lowest ancestor in this example is the `WeatherApp` itself because you have to update the theme set in `MaterialApp` to display weather changes.

-You can see how this looks like in the Widget Tree in _Figure 30_.
+You can see how this looks like in the widget tree in _Figure 30_.

 | ![Stateful Example Widget Tree](https://i.imgur.com/E0CQYoz.jpg) |
 | :--------------------------------------------------------------: |